 Why you'll love this recipe

-- Bagels freeze well, so you can make a batch and save some to enjoy later.
+- These bagels freeze well, so you can enjoy some now and save some for later, too!

 Ingredients